niku/hobot/README.md

 [![Build Status](https://travis-ci.org/niku/hobot.svg?branch=master)](https://travis-ci.org/niku/hobot)

-A bot framework for ErlangVM(beam)
+A bot framework for Erlang VM(BEAM).
+Plugins for Hobot are just :gen_server so you can meke a plugin with any language on the Erlang VM.

+You can see [an adapter sample](https://github.com/niku/hobot/tree/v0.2.0/lib/hobot/adapters/shell.ex) and [a handler sample](https://github.com/niku/hobot/tree/v0.2.0/lib/hobot/handlers/echo.ex).

 ## Usage